Handicap Betting Guide: Asian vs European Explained With Real Examples

 What is Handicap Betting?

 Handicap betting is when a specific selection within a sporting event is assigned a ‘handicap’ to overcome, so that you may win your bet.
+If you’re predicting a draw, this is not the kind of bet you want to be using!
 Typically, this type of bet is attractive to users when there is a very strong favourite participating because the event markets odds are so low…

 You may have also heard handicap betting referred to as line, points or spread betting.

-• West Ham to win the match are 1.18
+• West Ham to win the match is 1.18

 • West Ham (-1) is 1.7